Henry Newman (political adviser): Career

 Newman worked as a senior adviser to Johnson, after being considered to be elevated to the role by Johnson's wife Carrie.
 In October 2021, it was reported by the Camden New Journal that Newman had told colleagues of his intention to depart Camden Council.

-In January 2022 it was alleged that Newman had visited Carrie in the flat above 11 Downing Street when COVID-19 rules were in place.
 On 7 February 2022, after a "mutually agreed decision" with Johnson, he left his role at 10 Downing Street to become an adviser to Gove at the Department for Levelling Up, Housing and Communities.
 Johnson had been urged to move Newman away from his role over accusations—strongly denied by Number 10—that Carrie was influencing Johnson's appointments and Government policy.

 Newman did not contest the 2022 Camden Council election.
+In 2024, he applied to be the Conservative candidate in Bexhill and Battle to succeed Huw Merriman in the 2024 general election, but was defeated by Crewe and Nantwich MP Kieran Mullan.
+He launched a Substack blog after the general election, which the Conservatives lost, called The Whitehall Project.
+In November 2024, Newman was appointed Deputy Chief of Staff to Kemi Badenoch, the leader of the Conservative Party and Opposition.
+In July 2025, he was promoted to Chief of Staff.

 Personal life

 Newman's partner is academic Guglielmo Verdirame, Baron Verdirame.
 The couple live in Hampstead, London.